pdfix/action-validate-pdf-pdfix-java/README.md

 ```

 ## Have a question?
 Need help?
 Let us know and we’ll get back to you.
-Write us to support@pdfix.net or fill the [contact form](https://pdfix.net/support/).
+Write us to support@pdfix.net.